iqonic-layouts

 Carrying the Fire Forward

-This project goes beyond documenting life – it’s about reclaiming a way of being, a way of human-being.
+This project goes beyond sharing stories from native peoples across the globe – it’s about reclaiming a way of being, a way of human-being.
 It’s about moving in the world with respect for the land, honoring the threads of connection that bind all life, and ensuring that every voice has a place in the circle of creation.
-Through the lens of a child’s camera, the global community is invited to rediscover the processes that sustain life – the reciprocity, the interconnectedness, the stories that hold us all.
+It’s through the lens of these creators, the stories of their people and their lands that the global community is invited to rediscover the processes that sustain life – the reciprocity, the interconnectedness, the stories that hold us all.

 May we honor their spirits by walking gently, sharing openly, loving completely, and keeping the flame of connection alive – so that every voice is heard, every land is cherished, and every life lights a fire for those yet to come.